Navigation path: Performance Page -> Operator

 (10) Down arrow

-(11) OK button - Review the intended settings by pressing either the Up Arrow button (9) (when available) or the Down Arrow button (10).
+1. The Select Profile page contains a predetermined list of settings for the profile.
+Review the intended settings by pressing either the Up Arrow button (9) or the Down Arrow button (10).
 The Menu Sliding Indicator of the Scroll Bar (8) will move along with the page.

 Note: Profile settings are loaded and applied one time when commanded through the Profiles page.
 If the operator chooses to adjust any of the Custom Profiles settings outside of that particular Custom Profiles page, the original Profile settings will be lost.
 The operator can return to that particular Custom Profiles page to reload the desired profile.